 I don’t know about you, but I like to know where I’m headed.
 There are two resources on Hello Divorce that I recommend you download and/or print out.
 The divorce flow chart and the divorce checklist.
 Even if you are a DIY Pro member and a legal assistant will be filing and serving your forms for you, you still will want to stay the course.

 There are loads of forms that are required to complete.
 And it’s impossible to keep track of unless you are following along a path.
-Of course, the Divorce Navigator is always available to you but these two resources are helpful for the ‘big picture.’
+Of course, the Divorce Navigator is always available to you but these two resources are helpful for the big picture.’
 Court clerks simply will not process your divorce if you don’t complete all the requirements.

 “DIY” doesn’t have to mean all alone.
-Even a fairly “simple” divorce (i.e. no kids, limited assets etc.) is tricky.
+Even a fairly “simple” divorce (i.e. no kids, limited assets, etc.) is tricky.
 This is not a one-off transaction like a will or trust — it’s an entire legal journey of unwinding the marital contract.
 And as complicated as legalese and divorce forms are, court procedure and the ever-changing rules around filing can be twice as frustrating.

 I think you know what I’m going to recommend — after all, I’m more than a bit bias here but really, I want you to have choices.
-I want you to know that IF you need some extra help from a lawyer, mediator or legal assistant… it’s available to you.
+I want you to know that IF you need some extra help from a lawyer, mediator, or legal assistant… it’s available to you.
 And I want you to prepare forms correctly so that you don’t have to redo them or worry they don’t say what you mean them to say.
-The best way to do that is to review reliable resources written by the best legal, financial and wellness pros in the industry and answer our guided online interviews (think: Turbo Tax for divorce) instead of trying to figure out what the heck the forms are asking you and then squeezing your response into badly formatted PDFs.
+The best way to do that is to review reliable resources written by the best legal, financial, and wellness pros in the industry and answer our guided online interviews (think: Turbo Tax for divorce) instead of trying to figure out what the heck the forms are asking you and then squeezing your response into badly formatted PDFs.
 Have I convinced you yet that the best way to DIY is actually to allow us to Do-it-WITH-you?
 Learn more about our DIY+ options here DIY+ options here.

 Stay the Course

 Don’t try to do everything at once – especially if one or both of you are still feeling really emotionally charged.
 Your first task is to decide if you will file together (if that is an option in your jurisdiction) or separate.
 Then you prepare the first set of paperwork.
 If you are using Hello Divorce, that’s Step 1.
-Then, if you don’t have the option of a co-petition or Stipulation, you need to accomplish Service of Process to trigger the waiting period and further your divorce proceedings.
-There are a couple of ways to do this and usually, service can be handled “informally” if your spouse agrees to sign a waiver or acknowledgement.
+Then, if you don’t have the option of a co-petition or Stipulation, you need to accomplish the Service of Process to trigger the waiting period and further your divorce proceedings.
+There are a couple of ways to do this and usually, service can be handled “informally” if your spouse agrees to sign a waiver or acknowledgment.
 When that’s done, you’re on to the next step — usually financial disclosures.
 Remember, just because you disclose something doesn’t mean it’s joint property.
 But failing to disclose can trigger serious issues for you so be truthful.
 The final step is your divorce agreement and decree (sometimes called “judgment.”)
 If you don’t yet have an agreement on all issues agreement on all issues, now is the time to do some negotiating either on your own or with the help of a lawyer.
 You can also consider mediation or employing the help of a Certified Divorce Financial Analyst or Co-parenting Counselor.

 Pro tip: Prioritize your needs and expect to compromise on some of your “wants.”
-And when negotiating, don’t start by giving something up – start with what “me” not “we.”
+And when negotiating, don’t start by giving something upstart with what “me” not “we.”
 It doesn’t mean you are being selfish, it’s just smart negotiating and will end up getting you closer to a resolution you feel comfortable with.

 So there you have it, DIY without the WTF.
-We’re rooting for you and will be here with legal help, referrals, kind words and resources.
+We’re rooting for you and will be here with legal help, referrals, kind words, and resources.
 One step at a time, you got this!

 *There’s a clear distinction between a manipulative and/or controlling partner versus an abuser.
-If you are a survivor of financial, emotional and/or physical abuse, DIY might not be a good option for you because you will likely have to engage with your spouse directly.
+If you are a survivor of financial, emotional, and/or physical abuse, DIY might not be a good option for you because you will likely have to engage with your spouse directly.